Aditi-Yadav/fakenews_hg_modelcheck/README.md

 # Fake News Detection Website

 This project is a web application that detects fake news using a machine learning model.
-The application is built with Flask and utilizes the Hugging Face model `jy46604790/Fake-News-Bert-Detect` for text classification.
+The application is built with Flask and utilizes the Hugging Face model `jy46604790/Fake-News-Bert-Detect` for text classification but it didnot give expected results, next we tried 'Pulk17/Fake-News-Detection' it works well.

 ## Project Structure